gravitational/teleport/docs/5.0/trustedclusters.md

     node_labels:
       '*': '*'
     # Cluster labels control what clusters user can connect to.
 The wildcard ('*') means
     # any cluster.
-If no role in the role set is using labels and cluster is not labeled,
+If no role in the role set is using labels and the cluster is not labeled,
     # the cluster labels check is not applied.
 Otherwise, cluster labels are always enforced.
     # This makes the feature backwards-compatible.
     cluster_labels: